Aashmeet/ml-end-to-end-workshop/README.md

 This workshop is split into three sections :

-Section 1 : Data Engineering -
+**Section 1 : Data Engineering**
 In Lab 1, we will source the  dataset from external source on internet, bring it to S3 .
 In enterprises the equivalent data may be already  present in some RDS, NoSQL or Data-warehouse system.
 The data can be ingested as a one time full-load as a batch or as a real-time stream of data.
 Depending on the usecase, there may be a need to do both batch and stream or just a batch or a stream.
 In the current workshop, we will do a one full-load of data into S3.In this Lab, you will use Glue Data Catalog to define schema on the data stored in S3 .
 You will perform ETL on the data to prepare it for the machine learning process.

-Section 2 : Machine Learning - At this point you should have all you files in an AWS S3 bucket ready for Data Science work.
+**Section 2 : Machine Learning**
+At this point you should have all you files in an AWS S3 bucket ready for Data Science work.
 We will use Amazon Sagemaker for model training and inference.

-Section 3 : Inference on a Single Page Application- Once the machine learning process is complete ,you should be able to run the inference on a Single Page Application using AWS Amplify .
+**Section 3 : Inference on a Single Page Application** Once the machine learning process is complete ,you should be able to run the inference on a Single Page Application using AWS Amplify .

 The labs are **sequential** and participants will have to complete them in the sequence.
 Each lab has references to resources and instruction to help you complete the lab successfully.